Bikramai/Node.js-Apps/README.md

 - Large ecosystem of open-source libs
 - We use Node to build fast and scalable networking applications.
 It’s a perfect choice for building RESTful services.

+## How Node Works?

+- Node applications are asynchronous or non-blocking by default.
+That means when the application involves I/O operations (eg accessing the file system or the network), the thread doesn’t wait (or block) for the result of the operation.
+It is released to serve other clients.
+- Node applications are single-threaded.
+That means a single thread is used to serve all clients.
+- You should avoid using Node for CPU-intensive applications, such as a video encoding service.
+Because while executing these operations, other clients have to wait for the single thread to finish its job and be ready to serve them.
+- In Node, we don’t have browser environment objects such as window or the document object.
+Instead, we have other objects that are not available in browsers, such as objects for working with the file system, network, operating system, etc.

 # Section-1: Getting Started with Node.js